ethereum-optimism/specs/specs/protocol/holocene/exec-engine.md

 ## `eip1559Params` in Header

-After Holocene's activation, the L2 block header's `nonce` field will consist of the 8-byte `eip1559Params` value from the `PayloadAttributesV3`.
+Upon Holocene activation, the L2 block header's `nonce` field will consist of the 8-byte `eip1559Params` value.

 ### Header Validity Rules